Carbon capture and storage FAQs

 All the technologies required for CCS are well developed, commercially available, and have been used by industries for decades (particularly oil and gas).

-As at February 2020 there are 51 large-scale CCS facilities globally.
-These include 19 in operation, four under construction and 28 in various stages of development.
-Of all the facilities, 17 are in the industrial sector and two in power generation (Global CCS Institute).
+As of June 2023, there are 253 large-scale CCS facilities globally.
+These include 135in operation, 20 under construction and 198 in various stages of development.

 Chevron’s Gorgon Project in Western Australia is currently operating one of the largest CCS projects in the world, storing CO2 approximately 2.5km below their natural gas operations on Barrow Island.